MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 Web development relies on various programming languages, each suited for specific tasks, from client-side scripting to server-side logic and database management.
 Below is a list of the most widely used languages in modern web development, categorized based on their primary use cases.
+However, before we get into that we should make the effort to distinguish between two very common types of programming languages.

 <img src="assets/img/programming_languages.png" alt="Browser Icons" style="max-width: 500px; width: auto; height: auto;">